 Do Cloudy Eyes Always Mean My Pet Has Cataracts?

 Not always.
+Lens cloudiness is the most common indicator that a pet has cataracts, but it could be contributed to other eye conditions as well.
 Cloudy eyes can also be caused by a condition called Nuclear Sclerosis.
 Pets with Nuclear Sclerosis experience a compression of the lens and as newer components of the eye reform there is a hardening of the lens itself.

 This condition tends to affect both eyes at the same time, but light can still pass through the eye, so the pet can still see.
 Both cataracts and Nuclear Sclerosis look very similar and a pet would need to be seen by a Veterinarian or a veterinary eye specialist to determine the cause of their cloudy eyes.